SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

 SuperBuild On Linux
 -------------------

-SimpleElastix integrates elastix and transformix with the SimpleITK SuperBuild.
-The SuperBuild is a script that automatically downloads and installs dependencies (in this case elastix, ITK and SWIG) before compiling the main project.
-The following steps assume that CMake, git and a compiler toolchain is installed.
-To build SimpleElastix, clone the repository and invoke the SuperBuild.
+SimpleElastix can be compiled with the SuperBuild.
+The SuperBuild is a script that automatically downloads and install any dependencies so you can don't have to install elastix, ITK or SWIG on beforehand.
+The only thing you need is CMake, git and a compiler toolchain.
+To build SimpleElastix, use the following steps to download the code and start the build:

 ::